atom0s/XiPackets/CONTRIBUTING.md

   * `ActorIndex` - Renamed to: `TargetIndex`
   * `Actor` is generally referred to as `Entity` in the third-party community.

 Please be careful when updating `Unknown` data.
-Several docs make use of the `Unknown` fields as-is, so renaming anything should be carefuly checked and updated across **ALL** documentation.
+Several docs make use of the `Unknown` fields as-is, so renaming anything should be carefully checked and updated across **ALL** documentation.
 If you edit and shift `Unknown` values, you need to make sure all existing docs are updated accordingly to match what you have changed and edited!

 # Pseudo Code Styling